ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 CMSIS-DAP - The precursor to DAPLink, this [project](https://github.com/mbedmicro/cmsis-dap) is deprecated due to known bugs.
 You should not use it in any new designs.

-command-line
+Command-line

 DAPLink - An Arm maintained [project](https://github.com/mbedmicro/DAPLink) that is under active development.

-debugging
+Debugging -

-deprecation - Marking a piece of code as out of date.
+Deprecation - Marking a piece of code as out of date.
 You should not write new code that depends on deprecated APIs.
 We will remove deprecated APIs when our code no longer depends on them.

-dynamic memory
+Dynamic Memory -

-exporter
+Exporter -

-function -
+Function -

 Git